npm-update-package/npm-update-package/README.md

 - When you use the Personal access token, the author of pull requests will be the user who issued the token.

 Creating a GitHub App may be tedious, but you only have to do it once the first time.

-### Token of GitHub App

-These permissions are required.

-- Contents: Read-only
-- Metadata: Read-only
-- Pull requests: Read & write

-### Personal access token

-These permissions are required.

-- repo

 ## Examples